R-Abinav/spring-mass-animation/README.md

 The scripts are divided into two main categories: simulations of a simple pendulum and simulations of a coupled spring-mass system.

+---

 ### Part 1: Simple Pendulum Simulations

-These scripts model the motion of a simple pendulum, illustrating both its possible path (locus) and its dynamic motion over time under the small-angle approximation (Simple Harmonic Motion).
+These scripts model the motion of a simple pendulum, illustrating its possible path (locus), its actual trajectory during oscillation, and its dynamic motion over time under the small-angle approximation (Simple Harmonic Motion).

 #### 1. `Pendulum_locus.py`